 Patients taking naltrexone should not use any other opioids or illicit drugs; drink alcohol; or take sedatives, tranquilizers, or other drugs.
 Patients should notify their practitioner about all medications they are currently taking as well as any changes in medications while being treated with naltrexone.

-While the oral formulation will also block opioid receptors, only the long acting injectable formulation is FDA approved as a medication for OUD and requires REMS.
+While the oral formulation will also block opioid receptors, only the long-acting injectable formulation is FDA approved as a medication for OUD.